On Some Lie Groups in Degenerate Clifford Geometric Algebras: Introduction

 In the particular case of the Grassmann algebras $\C_{0,0,1}$ and $\C_{0,0,2}$, the Lie groups $\P^{\pm}_{p,q,r}$, $\P_{p,q,r}$, $\P^{\pm\Lambd}_{p,q,r}$, $\P^{\Lambd}_{p,q,r}$, and $\P^{\pm\rad}_{p,q,r}$ can be realized as subgroups of the groups of invertible upper triangular matrices $\UT(2,\F)$ and $\UT(4,\F)$ respectively.
 These groups are Borel subgroups of the general linear groups $\GL(2,\F)$ and $\GL(4,\F)$ respectively.
 The unitriangular group $\SUT(2,\F)$ can be realized as a subgroup of the five considered Lie groups in the case of the Grassmann algebra $\C_{0,0,1}$.
 In the case of $\C_{0,0,2}$, the corresponding five Lie groups are closely related to the higher-dimensional Heisenberg group $\Heis_4$ (see, for example, \cite{baker,hall}), which has various applications in quantum mechanics and computing.
 In the case of arbitrary dimension and signature, the relation of the introduced Lie groups with the well-known matrix Lie groups requires further research.
 The same problem in the non-degenerate case is solved in the papers \cite{it1,it2,it3}.

 The paper is organized as follows.
 In Section \ref{the_jacobson_radical}, we discuss degenerate Clifford geometric algebras $\C_{p,q,r}$ and prove some auxiliary statements on the Jacobson radical.
 We present the statements on the adjoint representation and the twisted adjoint representation in Section~\ref{the_kernels}.
 Section \ref{section_P} introduces the five families of Lie groups in the degenerate geometric algebras $\P^{\pm}_{p,q,r}$, $\P_{p,q,r}$, $\P^{\pm\Lambd}_{p,q,r}$, $\P^{\Lambd}_{p,q,r}$, $\P^{\pm\rad}_{p,q,r}$ and gives their several equivalent definitions.
 In Section \ref{section_examples}, we provide some examples on the groups $\P^{\pm}_{p,q,r}$, $\P_{p,q,r}$, $\P^{\pm\Lambd}_{p,q,r}$, $\P^{\Lambd}_{p,q,r}$, and $\P^{\pm\rad}_{p,q,r}$ in the cases of the low-dimensional degenerate geometric algebras.
 In Section \ref{section_gamma}, we prove that the groups $\P^{\pm}_{p,q,r}$, $\P_{p,q,r}$, $\P^{\pm\Lambda}_{p,q,r}$, and $\P^{\Lambda}_{p,q,r}$ preserve the even subspace and the odd subspace under the adjoint and twisted adjoint representations.
 In Section \ref{section_gamma0n}, we prove that the groups $\P^{\pm}_{p,q,r}$, $\P_{p,q,r}$, and $\P^{\pm\rad}_{p,q,r}$ preserve the grade-$0$ and grade-$n$ subspaces and their direct sum under the adjoint representation and the twisted adjoint representation.
 We study the corresponding Lie algebras of the considered Lie groups in Section \ref{lie_alg}.
 The conclusions follow in Section~\ref{section_conclusions}.
+We provide a summary of notation used throughout the paper in Appendix \ref{appendix_A}.